 So, according to Mr. Kristof, a Christian only can believe what he or she believes other Christians have thought?
 If true, which Christians do we believe?
 Do I have to follow what the Presbyterians through history have believed?
 Or the Baptist?
 Help!
 I’m a Christian and I cannot think for myself!
 It is clear Mr. Kristof doesn’t think very highly of Christians and has at best a cultural caricature of their beliefs.
 Sure, we’ve brought a lot of it onto ourselves.
 And the “conservative” Christian comment; I get the impression Mr. Kristof is trying to weaken the pro-life argument by suggesting you don’t want to be pro-life, because if you are, you know, you are one of those Christians.

-Well, to probably Mr. Kristof’s surprise, the fact, yes I mean fact, that life begins at conception is not learned because a Baptist told me.
-But because science says so.
-More specifically, embryology says so.
+Likely to Mr. Kristof’s surprise, the fact, I stress fact, that life begins at conception is not known because a Baptist told me.
+It is because embryology says so.
 And the fact that life begins at conception is in no way only a conservative Christian “belief.”
 It seems Mr. Kristof and Dr. Parker should pick up an embryology textbook.

 Parker accepts that a fetus is alive — but says that life doesn’t begin at conception, because an egg is alive as well, and so is a sperm.
 “Life is a process,” he writes.
 “It is not a switch that turns on in an instant, like an electric light.”